Ally-Released/temp-mail-cli/README.md

   <img src="https://github.com/user-attachments/assets/5ccb76e9-6549-4b98-bce4-237cecfbedae" alt="Temp Mail CLI Logo" width="300" />
 </p>

 A sophisticated command-line interface for creating and managing temporary email addresses using the mail.tm API.
-Designed with elegance and functionality in mind, this tool provides a seamless experience for handling disposable emails directly from your terminal.
+Designed with elegance and functionality in mind, this tool provides a seamless expe[...]

 ## ✨ Features